Monstarrrr/rebutify/docs/governance/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an **open**, **welcoming**, **diverse**, **inclusive**, and **healthy** community.

-## Our Standards
+## Our Requirements

-Examples of **standard** behavior that contributes to a positive environment for our community include:
+Examples of **required** behavior that contributes to a positive environment for our community include:

 - **Being kind**: Demonstrating empathy and kindness toward other people
 - **Being respectful**: Towards differing opinions, viewpoints, and experiences
 - **Constructive feedback**: Giving and gracefully accepting constructive feedback
-- **Reponsibility**: Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+- **Reponsibility**: Accepting responsibility and apologizing to those affected by our mistakes

 Examples of **unacceptable** behavior include: